wordpress-mobile/GutenbergKit/README.md

 ### GutenbergKit

-A Swift package with native wrappers for the editor JS app.
+A Swift package with native wrappers for the Gutenberg editor.